nih-cfde/training-and-engagement/docs/General-Tutorials/install_conda_tutorial.md

 - for changes to take effect, `exit` and re-open Terminal window.

 ### Step 4: Verify that you can run conda

-- now, when you re-open Terminal, the command prompt will start with `(base)`, indicating that you are in the base conda environment.
+Now, when you re-open Terminal, the command prompt will start with `(base)`, indicating that you are in the base conda environment.
 It will look something like this:

 ```
 (base) $
 ```

-- check the version of your new conda installation:
+Check the version of your new conda installation:

 === "Input"